cloudant-labs/slate/docs2017/src/basics/index.md

     A special method that can be used to copy documents and objects.

-If the client (such as some web browsers) does not support using these HTTP methods, `POST` can be used instead with the `X-HTTP-Method-Override` request header set to the actual HTTP method.
+If the client (such as some web browsers) does not support the use of these HTTP methods, `POST` can be used instead with the `X-HTTP-Method-Override` request header set to the actual HTTP method.

 ### Method not allowed error